 The school participates in the Diocesan student information system known as PowerSchool.
 All student information is maintained on the school computer.
-Attendance and grades are filed electronically by teachers and administration for
+Attendance and grades are filed electronically by teachers and administration for Grades 1-8.

-Grades 1-8.
 Parents may access their child's grades at any time by accessing the parent portal.
 A personal password will be issued to parents for each of their children who attend Trinity.
 Parents may also communicate with their child's teacher(s) using this portal.
 It is the responsibility of the parent to insure their child's privacy by protecting the password.
 If your child's password is compromised, a new password may be requested by contacting the technology specialist.
 The school and/or Diocese may deny access to the system if it is deemed necessary.
-In addition, the system may may deny access to the system if it is deemed necessary.
 In addition, the system may shut down from time-to-time for maintenance and/or upgrades.

-SUBSTANCE ABUSE POLICY
+SUBSTANCE ABUSE